 - A riskier endeavor.

-As I said at the beginning of this segment the choice is ultimately yours and it is what you feel comfortable with which matters.
-Remember this is an area where the expertise of an estate agent can come in handy, as they will probably have knowledge of developers active in their area.
+As we said at the beginning of this segment, the choice is ultimately yours and only what you feel comfortable with which matters.
+Keep in mind though, this is an area where the expertise of an estate agent can come in handy, as they will probably have knowledge of developers active in their area.

-We want to know we’re getting a good deal, but when assessing price there are a great many variables.
+Everyone wants to know we’re getting a good deal, but when assessing price there are several variables to take into consideration.

 What can I do to assess whether I am getting value for money?

-- As with many foreign countries, you can look at tax receipts for a certain area, but as Thailand is still developing in this capacity you will still see big inconsistencies between government measured value and the prices truly paid for property.
+- Research properties in the surrounding area.
+That will give you a good perspective on the current market situation.
+For most foreign countries, you can look at tax receipts for a certain area, but as Thailand is still developing in this capacity you will still see big inconsistencies between government measured value and the prices truly paid for property.

 - Do a title search.